 I have absolutely loved being a homestay family for 8 years!
-Why not enrich your family life by registering in a Brisbane homestay program.
+Why not enrich your family life by registering in a Brisbane homestay program?

 If you always wanted to experience different cultures, and enjoy language, history and food, hosting an international student could be the perfect way to broaden your horizons.
 Plus you get to rediscover Australia through the eyes of a student.

 Brisbane Homestay Program Families

 There’s no such thing as a typical homestay family.
 You can be singles, marrieds, families with kids, empty nesters or retirees.
 However, a lot of families with kids obviously find a special connection when they host a student who also attends their kids’ school (though schools can differ).
 Whoever you are, what’s most important is that you are committed to the program and you’ll be good ambassadors for our country.

 What do I need to do to be part of a Brisbane Homestay Program?